-Immunoblotting: a working concentration of 0.5-1 μ g/ml is determined using a whole extract of cultured human acute T cell leukemia Jurkat, cells activated with anisomycin.
+For immunoblotting, a working antibody concentration of 1-2 μ g/ml is recommended using a whole extract of cultured human acute T cell leukemia Jurkat cells activated with anisomycin.

-Note: In order to obtain best results in different techniques and preparations we recommend determining optimal working concentration by titration test.
+Note: In order to obtain the best results using various techniques and preparations, we recommend determining the optimal working dilution by titration.